david-beauchesne/FoodWeb-MultiStressors/fwms.md

 \includegraphics{./Figures/ScoreTableNSL.png}
 \caption{
-Change in species and functional groups sensitivity and amplification scores as a function of realised pathways of effects for an empirical food web of the Northern Gulf of St. Lawrence in the mid-1980s \cite{morrissette2003}.
+Change in species and functional groups sensitivity and amplification scores as a function of realized pathways of effects for an empirical food web of the Northern Gulf of St. Lawrence in the mid-1980s \cite{morrissette2003}.
 The left-hand side of the table presents the species and functional groups, the drivers supposed to be affecting population level mortality,